 The trial document on Clinical Trials Website: Click here

 Then read this status update from the trial sponsors released in March 2018

-Clearly it’s still early days in the Oncolytic Virus field with minimum breakthrough in terms of success on humans.
+Clearly, it’s still early days in the Oncolytic Virus field with minimum breakthroughs in terms of success on humans.
 In terms of the Neuroendocrine connection.
-We wait to hear from Uppsala on how the human test of AdVince is coming along.
+We are waiting to hear from Uppsala about how the human test of AdVince is coming along.
 My agents are scanning the internet every day looking for any comment.